Non-local imprints of gravity on quantum theory: Non-local QM without hard momentum cutoff

 Replacing in the integrand $\Psi$ with $\widetilde{\Psi}$, one may naturally interpret this integral as an average value of $V\widetilde{\Psi}$.
 If we define the scalar product in a standard way

 then the Hamiltonian in Eq.\eqref{Nicht-Hermitesche} (in which $\Psi$ is replaced by $\widetilde{\Psi}$) is clearly non-Hermitian.
 One can, however, easily modify the Eq.\eqref{Nicht-Hermitesche} in such a way as to render the Hamilton operator Hermitian.
-For instance, one can put the modified equation in the form (from now on we omit the tilde) In the limit $l_P \to 0$, $f(|\mathbf{r} - \mathbf{r}'|)$ tends to $\delta(\mathbf{r} - \mathbf{r}')$ and one arrives at the standard Schr\"odinger equation.
+For instance, one can put the modified equation in the form (from now on we omit the tilde) In the limit $l_P \to 0$, $f(|\mathbf{r} - \mathbf{r}'|)$ tends to $\delta(\mathbf{r} - \mathbf{r}')$ and one arrives at the standard Schr\"{o}dinger equation.
 The last term in Eq.\eqref{Grundgleichung} is just a smeared out version of the product $V(\mathbf{r})\Psi(\mathbf{r})$.
 Let us note that this sort of equations have been discussed extensively in the context of nuclear physics \cite{1962NucPh..32..353P}.

-One more relatively simple modification of the Schr\"odinger equation that follows from the above discussion might be In fact, one could use the Eq.\eqref{einfache Version} for estimating gravitational corrections to the quantum mechanics, but as it is almost trivial generalization, we will mainly focus on Eq.\eqref{Grundgleichung}.
+One more relatively simple modification of the Schr\"{o}dinger equation that follows from the above discussion might be In fact, one could use the Eq.\eqref{einfache Version} for estimating gravitational corrections to the quantum mechanics, but as it is almost trivial generalization, we will mainly focus on Eq.\eqref{Grundgleichung}.